wavefrontHQ/docs/pages/doc/ts_lead.md

 <thead>
 <tr><th width="20%">Parameter</th><th width="80%">Description</th></tr>
 </thead>
-<tr><td>timeWindow</td>
+<td markdown="span"> [timeWindow](query_language_reference.html#query-elements)</td>
 <td>Amount of time you want to go forward to obtain the values to return.
 You can specify a time measurement based on the clock or calendar (1s, 1m, 1h, 1d, 1w), the window length (1vw) of the chart, or the bucket size (1bw) of the chart.
+Default is minutes if the unit is not specified.
 </td></tr>
 <tr>
 <td markdown="span"> [expression](query_language_reference.html#expressions)</td>